nfisher23/nickolasfisher.com/content/blog/How-to-Make-Parallel-API-calls-in-Spring-Boot-Webflux.md

 ```

-Let&#39;s now add a DTO that will serve to merge the results of the these two DTOs:
+Let's now add a DTO that will serve to merge the results of the these two DTOs:

 ```java
 public class MergedCallsDTO {